-Blake Rohrbacher is a “fantastic litigator” who is always “able to think five steps ahead” (Chambers USA).
+Blake Rohrbacher is a “complete superstar” (The Legal 500) who is always “able to think five steps ahead” (Chambers USA).

 Blake focuses his practice on litigation, as well as advisory and transactional matters, relating to Delaware corporations and alternative entities.
 Described as “a genius, the best writer in Delaware” (The Legal 500), Blake litigates corporate control, governance, M&A, fiduciary, statutory, and contractual disputes in the Delaware courts.
 He also advises corporate boards and board committees regarding governance, fiduciary duties, and mergers and acquisitions.
 He has particular expertise in Delaware law regarding nonprofit and nonstock corporations.

 “A fantastic litigator” who is “extremely good on his feet” and “able to think five steps ahead” (Chambers USA), Blake serves on the Court of Chancery Rules Committee by appointment of the chancellor.
 He served on the drafting subcommittee responsible for the 2010 nonstock amendments to Delaware’s General Corporation Law.
 He also assisted in drafting the Delaware Rapid Arbitration Act.
 In 2023, Blake was appointed to the Lawyers Advisory Committee of the Judicial Council of the Third Judicial Circuit.